 By clicking on any of the user ids, you'll be directed to an in-depth view of that user's visits to your website.

 In the right column, you'll see when the date that they first visited your website along with the acquisition source and the device they were using to access your site.

 This information is helpful because it adds a layer of context to the data that we're going to look at in the next section.

 Along the top of the page, you'll see some baseline metrics about the user as well.
 These include the total number of sessions (45) and the total amount of time this user has spent on the site over those 45 sessions (about 2 1/2 hours).

 The rest of the information on the user's page gives a breakdown of what their activities were while on your website.

-According to the information above, this visitor spent some time browsing the inventory, filtering search results and looking at a two different vehicles.
+According to the information above, this visitor spent some time browsing the inventory, filtering search results, and looking at two different vehicles.